Info for Parents

 A Parent's Guide to 3 Striker

 As a parent you play a pivotal role in your son or daughter's Air Cadet career, beginning with your consent on the appropriate forms for them to become a member of a cadet squadron.
-With the exception of regular Tuesday night training, cadets must also have written permission to attend other training opportunities, including weekend training, public parades, fundraising, summer camps, etc. The following is a brief description of those opportunities.
+With the exception of regular Tuesday night training, cadets must also have written permission to attend other training opportunities, trips and summer training camps.
+The following is a brief description of those opportunities.
 The sections are in no particular order.

 Parents, please talk to the Commanding Officer if you have any questions about Training, Trips and Uniforms.